Verhoeff algorithm: Description

-In practice the algorithm is implemented using simple lookup tables without needing to understand how to generate those tables from the underlying group and permutation theory.
+In practice, the algorithm is implemented using simple lookup tables without needing to understand how to generate those tables from the underlying group and permutation theory.
 This is more properly considered a family of algorithms, as other permutations work too.
 Verhoeff's notes that the particular permutation, given above, is special as it has the property of detecting 95.3% of the phonetic errors.

 The strengths of the algorithm are that it detects all transliteration and transposition errors, and additionally most twin, twin jump, jump transposition and phonetic errors.

 The main weakness of the Verhoeff algorithm is its complexity.
-The calculations required cannot easily be expressed as a formula in say ${\displaystyle \mathbb {Z} /10\mathbb {Z} }$.
+The calculations required cannot easily be expressed as a formula in say Z / 10Z.
 Lookup tables are required for easy calculation.
 A similar code is the Damm algorithm, which has similar qualities.

 Table-based algorithm

 The Verhoeff algorithm can be implemented using three tables:

 a multiplication table d, an inverse table inv, and a permutation table p.